MicahElliott/dunnit/README.md

 ## Caveat and request for feedback

-Dunnit is a proof of concept, not quite a real app.
+Dunnit is a proof of concept, not quite a real app (yet!).
 The UI is just a handful of scripts cobbled together into something that kinda works.
-The real version is getting started, and will run on at least Linux and Windows desktops, but the minimal functionality you’re seeing here is enough for you to get comfortable with the Dunnit workflow.
+The real version is getting started, and will run on at least Linux and Windows desktops, but the minimal functionality you’re seeing here is enough for you to get comfortable with the Dunnit workflow (on Mac only).
 Please try it out for a couple weeks, collect your thoughts, and send me anything (good, bad, ideas, whatever) you’re willing to share about your experience with it.
 Any feedback is so valuable to me, and I will buy or make you a very fancy drink of your choosing next time we meet.

 ## Install and Run